Structural Parameterizations for Two Bounded Degree Problems Revisited: Treewidth and Maximum Degree

+In this subsection, we present tight lower bounds for \DC{} parameterized by the treewidth of the input graph plus the target degree.
+We start by presenting in~\cref{sec:dc_coloring_gadgets} a variety of useful gadgets employed in our constructions, followed by the lower bounds in~\cref{sec:dc_tw_lb} and an algorithm of matching running time in~\cref{sec:dc_tw_algo}.

-\section{Coloring Gadgets}
+\subsubsection{Coloring Gadgets}

-In this section, we will present various gadgets that will be mainly used in~\cref{sec:dc_tw_lb}.
-We heavily rely on the constructions presented in~\cite{siamdm/BelmonteLM20}, some of which we will first briefly present here for the sake of completeness.
+Here we develop various gadgets that will be mainly used in~\cref{sec:dc_tw_lb}.
+We heavily rely on the constructions presented in~\cite{siamdm/BelmonteLM20}, some of which we briefly present for the sake of completeness.